mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

     access_key
     ```

-2. Create a Service Principal for Terraform Replace the below values in terraform/environments/test/terraform.tfvars with the output from the Azure CLI [as described here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret).
+2. Create a Service Principal for Terraform Replace the below values in terraform/environments/test/terraform.tfvars with the output from the Azure CLI, as described [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret).

     ```
     subscription_id